davidzd/skills/README.md

 In this example there is a skill with id "foo" and the second one, which can be clicked only if "foo" was clicked

+## Advanced dependency

+It is possible to make skill level dependant from several other skills levels.

+    <div class="skill angel" skillid="quo" max="3" dependency="1:{foo:2,bar:3,baz:1}"></div>

+In this example the skill can be upgraded to level 1 only if there is a skill "foo" with at least level 2, "bar" with at least level 3 and "baz" with at least level 1.

+The value is eval-ed, so be careful.
+Just in case.
+Also if the syntax is wrong - the object will end up with no dependency (or with "musthave" one).
+Note that if there is an advanced dependency defined - the simple, "musthave" one is ignored.

 ## Skill Description

 To add a description - simply put another div inside skill item: